How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Introduction

 \subsection{Motivation}

-Space exploration is built upon reliable broadband interplanetary communications~\cite{ESA20Mars}, which are only possible through developing dedicated technologies suitable for facing the unique deep space (DS) communications challenges.
+Space exploration is built upon reliable broadband interplanetary communications~\cite{ESA20Mars}, which are only possible through developing dedicated technologies suitable for facing the unique challenges of deep space (DS) communications.
 Unlike Earth and near-Earth, \acrshort{ds} communications suffer from non-guaranteed line-of-sight, ultra-long time-changing distances, variability of Sun-Earth-probe angles, and {the coronal or Solar wind plasma, referred to as Solar scintillation~\cite{xu2019effects}}.
-These challenges tremendously deteriorate the quality of the links and hence, limit capacity~\cite{seas2019optical}.
+These challenges tremendously deteriorate the quality of the links and hence, limit communications capacity~\cite{seas2019optical}.
 Current missions to Mars, for example, have only a few megabits per second communications rates at the minimum distance~\cite{arapoglou2017benchmarking,kwok2009DSNHandbook,edwards2018assessment}.
-Fig.~\ref{Fig.Timeline} shows a timeline for a number of Mars orbiters, landers, and rovers along with their data rates~\cite{AmalTechSpec2021,Russianspaceweb,MissiontoMars,ListofartificialMars,ListofMarsorbiters,JPL2021Mars,maevan101,NasaViking2,taylor2016mars,David2020Marina4,NasaViking1Orbiter,ProvencesMars2020}.
-Capacity drops by orders of magnitudes as the distance increases~\cite{AmalTechSpec2021}.
-Moreover, higher attenuation is seen beyond Mars missions.
-For example, the Voyager 1 spacecraft, which is located approximately at {24.1} billion km distance as of {October 2023}, operates at a maximum data rate of few kilo bits per second for less than a minute, only a few times a week~\cite{JplVoyage}.
+Fig.~\ref{Fig.Timeline} shows a timeline for several Mars orbiters, landers, and rovers along with their data rates~\cite{AmalTechSpec2021,Russianspaceweb,MissiontoMars,ListofartificialMars,ListofMarsorbiters,JPL2021Mars,maevan101,NasaViking2,taylor2016mars,David2020Marina4,NasaViking1Orbiter,ProvencesMars2020}.
+It should be noted that higher attenuation is seen beyond Mars missions and the capacity drops by orders of magnitudes as the distance increases~\cite{AmalTechSpec2021}.
+For example, the Voyager 1 spacecraft, which is located approximately {24.34 billion km from Earth as of May 2024,} operates at a maximum data rate of a few kilo bits per second for less than a minute, only a few times a week~\cite{JplVoyage}.